A-Paint-Brush/Minesweeper/README.md

 ### Installation Instructions

-Just place the executable into `C:\Windows` or any other directory you like, and then make a shortcut to it on the desktop.
+Just place the executable into any directory you like, and then make a shortcut to it on the desktop.
 I recommend you don't place the executable on the desktop because the executable generates a save file in its working directory, so if you put it there the save file will also be visible on the desktop.

 ### Rules and Instructions